cyclejs/cyclejs/time/README.md

 Instead of all delays and debounces running in real time in your tests, causing unecessary delays, they will be run in "virtual time".

-Has some additional methods:
+Has some additional methods that are useful for testing:

 #### `run(doneCallback = raiseError)`
 Executes the schedule.
 This should be called at the end of your test run.
 Takes a callback that takes an error as the first argument if an error occurs, such as an assertion failing.

 If no callback is provided, errors will be raised.

-#### `diagram(diagramString)`
+#### `diagram(diagramString, values = {})`
 A constructor that takes a string representing a stream and returns a stream.

-Useful for testing.
+The diagram syntax is inspired by xstream's [fromDiagram](Vhttps://github.com/staltz/xstream/blob/master/EXTRA_DOCS.md#-fromdiagramdiagram-options) and RxJS's [marble diagrams](Vhttps://github.com/ReactiveX/rxjs/blob/master/doc/writing-marble-tests.md).

+ * `-` the passage of time without any events, by default 20 virtual millseconds (can be changed by passing an argument to `mockTimeSource`)
+ * `1` numbers 0-9 are treated as literal numeric values
+ * `a` other literal values are strings
+ * `|` completion of the stream
+ * `#` an error

+The stream returned by diagram will only emit events once `Time.run()` is called.

+`diagram` can also take an optional values object that can be used to emit more complex values than simple literals.

 ```js
 Time.diagram('---1---2---3---|').subscribe(i => console.log(i));